Ugoku/Yogho-Yogho/README.md

 There were a few parts that stood out: one part of exactly 12800 bytes, two of 64000 bytes and one of 48000 bytes.
 Since 320x200 (the size of the screen mode) is 64000, I assumed these were some kind of full screen images.
 So I corrupted the data file in these parts to see its effect.
 And yes: I found the menu screen and the high score background (both 320x200 pixels).
 The file of 12800 bytes turned out to be a 320x40 pixel image that is used as "status bar" in the game, the 48000 byte file is used as intro screen for the levels.

 TODO: expand

+# How levels work
+First, there are tiles.
+Tiles are 16x16 pixels and are level-specific.
+Tiles can use 64 level-specific colors, combined with 192 global colors.
+Each level has ~400-500 tiles.

+Those tiles are combined into 512 blocks, consisting of 2x2 tiles each.
+Each tile inside a block can be mirrored and/or flipped.

+The blocks are the real basis for the levels.